ScooloV/bbpedia/docs/core_rules/skills_and_traits.md

 - On a roll of 4+, the player has been hit by the explosion.
 - On a roll of 1-3, the player manages to avoid the explosion.

-* Any Standing players hit by the explosion are Knocked Down.
+* ~~Any Standing players hit by the explosion are Knocked Down.~~ Any Standing players hit by the explosion are Placed Prone.
 * An Armour roll (and possibly an Injury roll as well) is made against any player hit by the explosion, even if they were already Prone or Stunned.
-* You may apply a +1 modifier to either the Armour roll or Injury roll.
+* ~~You may apply a +1 modifier to either the Armour roll or Injury roll.~~
+* *If the player performing the Throw Bomb Special action is hit by their bomb and Placed Prone, either as the result of a Fumbled throw or by being hit by the explosion, then a Turnover is caused.*

 This modifier may be applied after the roll has been made.